-Plasma cells are generally short-lived cells except for a very few of them, perhaps 1 percent or 2 percent of them, which will become memory cells—very important cells.
-Those cells are going to go dormant and hide out somewhere in the lymphatic system, maybe in the spleen, in the bone marrow, or in the lymphatics.
-If ever the invader is seen again, it’s going to be released immediately because of the memory.
-If at some point later—a few weeks or a lifetime later in some cases—you get a second exposure, your memory cells are already there.
-They don’t have to go through the process of getting activated, and you get an immediate response called the anamnestic response.
+Plasma cells are generally short-lived cells.
+Perhaps 1 to 2 percent of them will become memory cells.
+Those cells become dormant and hide out somewhere in the lymphatic system, maybe in the spleen, or in the bone marrow.
+If ever the invader is seen again, these memory cells will be released immediately because of the memory.
+If at some point later—a few weeks or a lifetime later in some cases—you experience a second exposure, your memory cells are already there.
+They don’t have to go through the process of activation, and there is an immediate response called the anamnestic response.
 This is an accelerated response, which in many cases will wipe out the invader before you even develop a symptom.
-That’s the humoral-mediated response, the antibody response.
+That’s the humoral-mediated response or the antibody response.

 In the humoral-mediated response, the actual molecules are called immunoglobulins.
-They are globulins because they are big, complex protein molecules in the immune system.
-They are complex glycoprotein, sugar and protein, and they’re produced by the plasma cell.
+They are globulins because they are large, complex protein molecules in the immune system.
+They are complex glycoprotein, sugar, and protein, and they’re produced by the plasma cell.

-They’re all designated with an Ig name, and the first one that’s very important is called IgG.
-It represents most of the circulating antibodies in the body, roughly 80 percent.
-It is a neutralizing antibody for bacterial toxins and viruses, and it’s important because it crosses the placental membrane.
-So, the mother can give these to the fetus for protection for about six months of the fetus’s life, and that way the fetus’s immune system has time to catch up and do some building up of its own antibodies.
+They’re all designated with an Ig name.
+The first, most important of these is IgG.
+It represents most of the circulating antibodies in the body at roughly 80 percent.
+It is a neutralizing antibody for bacterial toxins and viruses.
+It’s also important because it crosses the placental membrane to allow the mother to give these immunities to the fetus for protection for about six months of the fetus’s life, giving the fetus’s immune system time to catch up and build up some of its own antibodies.

-Then there’s IgA, which is synthesized in the surface of the lining of your intestine, what they call GALT—gut associated lymphoid tissue.
-It is secreted so it’s really part of that physical barrier.
-It’s molecular, but it’s on the surface.
-It’s trying to act before things get in.
+Next is IgA, which is synthesized on the surface of the lining of your intestine, what they call GALT—gut-associated lymphoid tissue.
+It is secreted and part of that physical barrier.
+It’s molecular but works on the surface to act before things get in.

-There is a monomer called IgD, which is a surface antibody on the B lymphocytes.
+IgD is a monomer, which is a surface antibody on the B lymphocytes.
 Together with another one called IgM, they interact and they can cause suppression.
 It may be an immunoregulatory molecule—very little is known about this molecule.

-Finally, we have IgM, which is the first antibody synthesized by babies, the first one to appear in the blood stream.
-It’s very critical that IgM occurs so early because it’s confined to the blood stream for infection against blood-borne bacteria or pathogens, which are very, very threatening to babies; babies do better with viruses.
+Finally, there is IgM, which is the first antibody synthesized by babies, and the first one to appear in the bloodstream.
+It’s very critical that IgM occurs early because it’s confined to the bloodstream for infection against blood-borne bacteria or pathogens, which are very, very threatening to babies; babies do better with viruses.
 For example, babies who get polio are never as sick or usually not as sick as adults who get polio.
-But, with bacteria, babies get very sick and IgM antibodies are critical for their defense.
-IgM causes agglutination—things stick together so they can be eaten up by phagocytes and taken away.
+But with bacteria, babies get very sick and IgM antibodies are critical for their defense.
+IgM causes agglutination—things stick together so they can be eaten by phagocytes and taken away.

 What Do Antibodies Do?

-We also have uses for the antibodies.
-We can make artificial antibodies; they’re called monoclonal antibodies because they’re derived from one cell in the laboratory and they can give you very specific information by using them to find only the specific substance that has that antigen.
-They’ll only attach exactly on the right antigen that you want them to.
-So, we could find, for example, evidence of disease in a person who may have been infected before the symptoms or other tests show them.
+There are also additional uses for the antibodies.
+We can make artificial antibodies called monoclonal antibodies because they’re derived from one cell in the laboratory and provide very specific information.
+We use them to find only the specific substance that has that antigen.
+They’ll only attach to the right antigen that you want them to.
+We could find, for example, evidence of disease in a person who may have been infected before the symptoms or other tests show them.
 Monoclonal antibodies can be used in early diagnosis of unknown diseases.
-We can also load up monoclonal antibodies with a chemical or radiation and we can make it go to a cell we want to kill, if we know the antigenic specificity of that cell—this is very, very useful.
+By loading up monoclonal antibodies with a chemical or radiation, we can make it go to a cell we want to kill, if we know the antigenic specificity of that cell.
+This is very, very useful.

-So all of this is the humoral immune response.
-It’s probably the one you’re most familiar with.
-Most of us know about our antibodies and the various vaccinations we’ve had.
+All of these attributes are part of the humoral immune response.
+It’s probably the one you’re most familiar with, via our antibodies and the various vaccinations we’ve had.

-What we don’t talk so much about in the real world is the cell-mediated response, which is through the lymphocytes.
-They have designators like CD8 and CD4 which refer to surface antigens on them and surface antigen receptors.
+What isn’t discussed much in the real world is the cell-mediated response, which comes through the lymphocytes.
+They have designators like CD8 and CD4, which refer to surface antigens on them and surface antigen receptors.
 The T lymphocytes come out through the thymus, where they mature, and they are programmed internally to recognize a specific cell-bound antigen.
 They have to have, in most cases, previous recognition.
-They are not activated by the circulating antigens the way the B cells are, but require antigen presentation by the phagocyte that made that presentation to the T cells.
+They are not activated by the circulating antigens the way B cells are, but require antigen presentation by the phagocyte that made the presentation to the T cells.
 There are cytotoxic T cells that get activated with the help, again, of the CD4 cells.
-There are T helper cells, which by the way are the ones that are compromised by the HIV virus.
+There are T helper cells, which by the way are the ones that are compromised by HIV.
 These cytotoxic cells are very effective in killing foreign invaders, usually of a cellular kind.
 They attach to a cell they have recognized because the cell was infected by a virus.
-The virus has altered the surface receptors and attracted the activated T cell, which then after this connection releases something called a perforin, because it perforates, and this can enter the virus-infected cell, destroy it, and prevent the virus from using the mechanism in the nucleus to replicate itself.
+The virus has altered the surface receptors and attracted the activated T cell.
+After this connection, it releases something called a perforin, because it perforates, and this can enter the virus-infected cell, destroy it, and prevent the virus from using the mechanism in the nucleus to replicate itself.
 This is different from preventing the virus from attaching to the cell.

-We have other cells called natural killer cells.
+Other cells work in this system called natural killer cells.
 They don’t have any surface antigen receptors.
 They don’t know what’s going on out there.
 They require no prior recognition at all.
-These are cells that don’t bind with antibodies.
+These are cells that don’t bind antibodies with them.
 They are innately programmed to recognize, for example, virus-infected cells, tumor cells, and occasionally, unfortunately, even some of the host cells.
-They’re another first line defense.
+They’re another first-line defense.
 They’ll kick in before the rest of the cell-mediated response kicks in.
-They recognize non-antigen, chemical changes in the virus-infected cell.
-So, it’s not an antigen-mediated response.
-The virus gets in there and changes a lot of things in the cell.
-Some of these we know a lot about; some of these we know nothing about.
-But the killer T cell will do something very similar to this.
+They recognize non-antigen, chemical changes in the virus-infected cell, so it’s not an antigen-mediated response.
+The virus invades a cell and changes a lot of things.
+Some of the viruses we know a lot of information about, while some we know very little.
+The killer T cell, however, will do something very similar to this.

-A killer T cell recognizes something that’s not antigen mediated, and physically gets on there and touches the surface of the other cell.
-It’s called the “kiss of death.”
-They release perforins, which penetrate and make holes in the cell, and then they release lysins—that group of chemicals that just dissolves the cellular structure.
+A killer T cell recognizes a situation that’s not antigen mediated and physically acts by touching the surface of the other cell.
+This is called the “kiss of death.”
+They release perforins, which penetrate and make holes in the cell, and then they release lysins—that group of chemicals that dissolves the cellular structure.
 If it does it in a tumor cell, that would be terrific; it would kill the tumor cell.
 If it does it in a cell that is infected by something else but that needs the cellular product—such as a parasite or lower forms of organisms—again, it’ll prevent further replication.
-So, these killer T cells are very, very important.
-They also have the possibility of looking at some of our own cells that became abnormal, our body cells—non-antigenically abnormal, but functionally abnormal, and they can kill those cells as well.
+Because of these mechanisms, killer T cells are very, very important.
+There is also the possibility of killer T cells looking at some of our own cells that became abnormal—non-antigenically abnormal, but functionally abnormal—and they can kill those cells as well.